 Not all pilots choose to do a type rating.
 Many pilots prefer to build flying hours before applying to airlines.

-In the United States, all commercial pilots must have at least 1500 hours of flying time before applying to an airline.
+All commercial pilots must have at least 1500 hours of flying time in the United States before applying to an airline.

 That’s the minimum requirement.

 Building 1500 hours is not an easy task for pilots.
 It takes two years from the time you get your commercial pilot license to make 1500 hours.

 How to build 1500 hours in two years?